COMMON TYPES OF NEURO DISEASES - PART 2 - CEREBROVASCULAR CONDITIONS

 Medication works best for ischemic stroke but not for hemorrhage, in which anything that thins blood would be problematic.
 Timely surgical procedures may be required to deal with hemorrhagic stroke.
 A stent, metal clip, coil or other medical devices may be inserted into the problem area to resolve the internal bleeding and put an end to the primary cause of the stroke.

-Lifestyle interventions may be recommended to prevent future strokes from occurring, particularly if they are of a cardiovascular nature, e.g. a result of high cholesterol levels.
+Lifestyle interventions may be recommended to prevent future strokes, particularly if they are of a cardiovascular nature, e.g. a result of high cholesterol levels.
 Regular exercise, consuming a healthy diet and stopping smoking are all common suggestions that can help to improve vascular health.

 Rehabilitation after having a stroke may also demand physical or cognitive therapies in order to help re-establish normal neurological function in the affected brain areas.